TakahashiDandy/rhealstone-raspi3/README.md

 # rhealstone-raspi3
-Benchmarking Raspberry Pi 3 using Jessie and Navio
+My Master Research for Benchmarking Raspberry Pi 3 using Jessie and Navio using Rhealstone

+The technique are Daniel Ramirez from https://github.com/javamonn for Rhealstone RTEMS You can get it here https://github.com/javamonn/rtems-rhealstone